Vladimir Bagirov

-Vladimir Konstantinovich Bagirov (Влади́мир Константи́нович Баги́ров; Vladimirs Bagirovs; August 16, 1936 – July 21, 2000) was a Soviet-Latvian chess player, author, and trainer.
+Vladimir Konstantinovich Bagirov (Влади́мир Константи́нович Баги́ров; Vladimirs Konstantinovičs Bagirovs; August 16, 1936 – July 21, 2000) was a Soviet-Latvian chess player, author, and trainer.
 He played in ten USSR Championships, with his best result being fourth place in his debut in 1960.
 Bagirov was world senior champion in 1998.

 He was the coach of Mikhail Tal and Garry Kasparov, both of whom are considered to be among the greatest chess players of all time.

 Biography

 Vladimir Bagirov was born to an Armenian father and a Ukrainian mother in Baku.
 He showed chess talent as a youth, and came under the wing of the master and trainer Vladimir Makogonov.
 He made his debut in the semi-finals of the Soviet Championship in 1957, but did not advance to the final.
 Bagirov qualified for the final for the first time in 1960, and finished in 4th place at the 27th USSR Championship in Leningrad, which was won by Viktor Korchnoi.

 In 1961, he was selected to play for the Soviet team in the European Team Championship at Oberhausen 1961 and at the World Student Championship in Helsinki.
 Bagirov was awarded the title of International Master by FIDE in 1963 and that of Grandmaster in 1978.

 Bagirov moved into training work in the 1970s, and for a short time in 1975, as Azerbaijan national coach, was the sole trainer of future world champion Garry Kasparov.
 Following a dispute with chess officials, Bagirov moved to Latvia in the late 1970s, and coached former world champion Mikhail Tal, and future grandmasters Alexei Shirov and Alexander Shabalov.

 Bagirov was also an openings theoretician, with one of his favourites the uncommon Alekhine's Defence.
 He published two books and a CD-Rom from 1994 to 2000.

 Following the collapse of the Soviet Union in 1991, Bagirov played more tournament chess than he ever had before, taking part in many open tournaments in Europe.
 He won the 1998 World Senior Championship at Grieskirchen, Austria, with a score of 8½/11.

 Bagirov played for Latvia in Chess Olympiads: